marczz/mzlinux_pages/text_processing/documents.md

     Bibliographic entries can be exported as BibTeX through {{< wp "unAPI" >}}, making it compatible with Zotero.
 -   {{< wp "Zotero" >}} (AGPL)
     is a reference management software to manage bibliographic data and related research materials (such as PDF files).
 Features include web browser integration, online syncing, generation of in-text citations, footnotes and bibliographies, as well as integration with word processors.
+Zotero is no longer in debian but a flatpack is provided.
     -   [Zotero Home](https://www.zotero.org/)
     -   [Zotero Bookmarklets](https://www.zotero.org/downloadbookmarklet)
         for desktop and mobile browsers.